 “We do know that funds have the ability to present data in a simple way that regular people can understand,” Gita R. Roa, a Senior Lecturer in Finance at MIT Sloan, says.
 “But it’s not being done that way.
 It’s being buried, and it makes it very difficult for us as shareholders to understand what actually funds are doing.
 So pushing for transparency and pushing for disclosure is critical.”

 Today, it’s not enough for corporations to simply publish ESG reports and set arbitrary sustainability goals.
-With emissions, greenwashing, and stakeholder activism on the rise, corporate boards are being scrutinized more than ever with evolving global regulations and tightening reporting frameworks.
+With greenhouse gas emissions, greenwashing, and stakeholder activism on the rise, corporate boards are being scrutinized more than ever with evolving global regulations and tightening reporting frameworks.

 So what are the investment implications of these massive changes?
 And with these new ESG frameworks, how are companies positioning themselves?
 We answer these questions and more in a special webcast, A Cowen Exclusive: The Biggest ESG Trends and Predictions for 2022, featuring Cowen, named “Best ESG Research” at the ESG Investing Awards in 2022.